 - Privacy: That personal information is protected.

 3. What are the mandates for SOC 2 “Criteria”?
-The criteria based provisions within the five (5) Trust Services Principles mandate that service organizations have in place various information security and operational specific policies, procedures, and processes.
-In fact, when you look at the core requirements of each of the TSP’s in regards to the criteria, they highlight the importance of having comprehensive policies and procedures in place for a broad range of activities.
-Ultimately, this means putting in place high-quality, enterprise-wide security documentation, which can be found at myinformationsecuritypolicy.com.
+The criteria based provisions within the five (5) Trust Services Principles mandate that service organizations have in place various information security and operational specific procedures and processes.
+In fact, when you look at the core requirements of each of the TSP’s in regards to the criteria, they highlight the importance of having comprehensive processes and procedures in place for a broad range of activities.

 5. It’s an annual commitment.
 The world of regulatory compliance continues to expand and grow aggressively, forcing many service organizations to undertake SOC 2 assessments – and other compliance audits – on an annual basis.
 It’s therefore important to find a firm that can provide audit efficiencies by combining many of the redundancies within various compliance mandates, ultimately resulting in increased efficiencies and cost savings.